Third rail: Electrical considerations and alternative technologies

-All third rail systems throughout the world are energised with DC supplies.
+All third-rail systems throughout the world are energised with DC supplies.
 Some of the reasons for this are historical.
 Early traction engines were DC motors, and the then-available rectifying equipment was large, expensive and impractical to install onboard trains.
 Also, transmission of the relatively high currents required results in higher losses with AC than DC.
-Substations for a DC system will have to be (typically) about 2 km apart, though the actual spacing depends on the carrying capacity; maximum speed and service frequency of the line.
+Substations for a DC system will have to be (typically) about 2 km apart, though the actual spacing depends on the carrying capacity, maximum speed, and service frequency of the line.

-One method for reducing current losses (and thus increase the spacing of feeder/sub stations, a major cost in third rail electrification) is to use a composite conductor rail of a hybrid aluminium/steel design.
+One method for reducing current losses (and thus increase the spacing of feeder/substations, a major cost in third-rail electrification) is to use a composite conductor rail of a hybrid aluminium/steel design.
 The aluminium is a better conductor of electricity, and a running face of stainless steel gives better wear.

 There are several ways of attaching the stainless steel to the aluminium.
 The oldest is a co-extruded method, where the stainless steel is extruded with the aluminium.
 This method has suffered, in isolated cases, from de-lamination (where the stainless steel separates from the aluminium); this is said to have been eliminated in the latest co-extruded rails.
 A second method is an aluminium core, upon which two stainless steel sections are fitted as a cap and linear welded along the centre line of the rail.
 Because aluminium has a higher coefficient of thermal expansion than steel, the aluminium and steel must be positively locked to provide a good current collection interface.
 A third method rivets aluminium bus strips to the web of the steel rail.